Johnny Logan (singer): In popular culture

-In 2002, he took part in the UK television quiz show Never Mind the Buzzcocks as a team panelist in a Eurovision-special.
+In 2002, he took part in the UK television quiz show Never Mind the Buzzcocks as a team panelist in a Eurovision special.

 "Hold Me Now" has been adopted by fans of Bohemian F.C.
 (Bohemians) as their anthem and it is played in Dalymount and sung with gusto at both home and away matches.

 In 2007, Logan advertised McDonald's Eurosaver menu in Ireland.
 In 2007, he sang "A State of Happiness", advertising the Dutch Center Parcs.

 In 2011, Logan received some publicity over comments perceived as an attack on Jedward, that year's Irish Eurovision entry.
 When the identical twins appeared on The Late Late Show, presenter Ryan Tubridy asked them how they felt about Logan calling them "an embarrassment to Ireland".
 Logan later clarified those comments: "What I said was that I find them embarrassing to watch.
 It's like watching two Frank Spencers in Some Mothers Do 'Ave 'Em.
 It's like watching a train crash – you can't look away, but at the same time you don't want to see it".
 He subsequently refused an interview with RTÉ broadcaster Derek Mooney as, according to Mooney, "he thought we were going to stitch him up".
 Logan gave an interview to Today FM broadcaster Ray D'Arcy instead.

 On 16 December 2012, Logan appeared as musical guest on Romanian edition of X Factor.

-In May 2012, Anmary, the Latvian representative to 2012 Eurovision Song Contest held in Baku, Azerbaijan sang "Beautiful Song" where, in the opening lyrics, she sings: "I was born in distant 1980 / The year that Irish Johnny Logan won / Thirty years or more, they still remember / So dream away, today's the day I'm singing my song" referring to Logan's 1980 Eurovision win "What's Another Year".
+In May 2012, Anmary, the Latvian representative to the Eurovision Song Contest 2012 sang "Beautiful Song" where, in the opening lyrics, she sings: "I was born in distant 1980 / The year that Irish Johnny Logan won / Thirty years or more, they still remember / So dream away, today's the day I'm singing my song" referring to Logan's 1980 Eurovision win "What's Another Year".

-In 2020, The Sunday Times revealed a movie about the life and career of Logan was in the works - called Mr Eurovision.
+In 2020, The Sunday Times revealed a movie about the life and career of Logan was in the works called Mr Eurovision.

 Logan performed "What's Another Year" during the Eurovision: Europe Shine a Light programme, held on 16 May 2020 as a replacement for the cancelled Eurovision Song Contest 2020.
 He performed the song with the programme's presenters Chantal Janzen, Edsilia Rombley and Jan Smit, alongside a choir of Eurovision fans.

-In June 2021 Logan released a new single "Just one look" with Finnish singer Jannike.
+In June 2021, Logan released a new single "Just one look" with Finnish singer Jannike.